victor3r/gobarber-web/README.md

 GoBarber Web
 </h1>

-<p align="center">The web version of the gobarber app that is used by users who provide services within the app
+<p align="center">The web version of the GoBarber app that is used by users who provide services within the app
 </p>

 <p align="center">